 To begin, Nopalea is marketed as the “nutrient-rich drink from the Sonoran Desert.”
-This beverage is made by TriVita, and it is available directly from the official website for $39.99 (one 32-ounce bottle).
+This beverage is made by TriVita, and it is available directly from the official website.
 The purpose of this “wellness” drink is to help boost immune system health and reduce harmful inflammation in the body.
 This in turn is supposed to prevent illness and improve overall wellness.
-In order to use Nopalea, you simply need to drink 3-6 ounces per day.
+In order to use it, you simply need to drink 3-6 ounces per day.
 This product can be added to water or your favorite beverage.
-The core ingredient found in Nopalea is Nopal, which is Prickly Pear Cactus (contains Bioflavonoids that provide antioxidant protection).
+The core ingredient is Nopal, which is Prickly Pear Cactus (contains Bioflavonoids that provide antioxidant protection).
+We found no real connection with weight-loss.

 “First, the price is insane.
 You are paying $8 for a small glass of mixed juice,” said one person.